kingwingfly/sql_bug_report/README.md

 # Reason
-This is because every tokio::test runs in a separate runtime, but share the same OnceCell initialed by one of them.
+This is because every tokio::test runs in a separate runtime, but share the same OnceCell initialized by one of them.

-If the runtime which initialed the OnceCell ends and dropped, the left runtimes can nerver get the OnceCell.
+If the runtime which initialized the OnceCell ends and dropped, the left runtimes can nerver get the OnceCell.

 Fix in this way:
 ```rust